guiwetzstein/guiwetzstein/README.md

 - 👋 Hi, I’m @guiwetzstein
 - 👀 I’m interested in new technologies.
-- 🌱 I’m currently learning NestJS.
+- 🌱 I’m currently learning Apache Kafka.
 - 💞️ I’m looking to collaborate on big projects.
 - 📫 You can reach me at https://www.linkedin.com/in/guiiwetzstein/